hyperspy/hyperspy/doc/user_guide/mva/decomposition.rst

    The signal ``s`` must be multi-dimensional, *i.e.*
    ``s.axes_manager.navigation_size > 1``

-One of the most popular uses of :py:meth:`~.learn.mva.MVA.decomposition` is data denoising.
+One of the most popular uses of :py:meth:`~.api.signals.BaseSignal.decomposition` is data denoising.
 This is achieved by using a limited set of components to make a model of the original dataset, omitting the less significant components that ideally contain only noise.

-To reconstruct your denoised or reduced model, run the :py:meth:`~.learn.mva.MVA.get_decomposition_model` method.
+To reconstruct your denoised or reduced model, run the :py:meth:`~.api.signals.BaseSignal.get_decomposition_model` method.
 For example:

 .. code-block:: python